Phytoalexin: Function

 Phytoalexins are produced in plants to act as toxins to the attacking organism.
 They may puncture the cell wall, delay maturation, disrupt metabolism or prevent reproduction of the pathogen in question.
-Their importance in plan. t defense is indicated by an increase in susceptibility of plant tissue to infection when phytoalexin biosynthesis is inhibited.
+Their importance in plant defense is indicated by an increase in susceptibility of plant tissue to infection when phytoalexin biosynthesis is inhibited.
 Mutants incapable of phytoalexin production exhibit more extensive pathogen colonization as compared to wild types.
 As such, host-specific pathogens capable of degrading phytoalexins are more virulent than those unable to do so.

 When a plant cell recognizes particles from damaged cells or particles from the pathogen, the plant launches a two-pronged resistance: a general short-term response and a delayed long-term specific response.

 As part of the induced resistance, the short-term response, the plant deploys reactive oxygen species such as superoxide and hydrogen peroxide to kill invading cells.
 In pathogen interactions, the common short-term response is the hypersensitive response, in which cells surrounding the site of infection are signaled to undergo apoptosis, or programmed cell death, in order to prevent the spread of the pathogen to the rest of the plant.

 Long-term resistance, or systemic acquired resistance (SAR), involves communication of the damaged tissue with the rest of the plant using plant hormones such as jasmonic acid, ethylene, abscisic acid, or salicylic acid.
 The reception of the signal leads to global changes within the plant, which induce expression of genes that protect from further pathogen intrusion, including enzymes involved in the production of phytoalexins.
 Often, if jasmonates or ethylene (both gaseous hormones) are released from the wounded tissue, neighboring plants also manufacture phytoalexins in response.
 For herbivores, common vectors for plant diseases, these and other wound response aromatics seem to act as a warning that the plant is no longer edible.
 Also, in accordance with the old adage, "an enemy of my enemy is my friend", the aromatics may alert natural enemies of the plant invaders to the presence thereof.